Mobilizing Against Inequality

 Collective action is critical to the defense of immigrant workers, and to their struggles for better wages and working conditions.

-Mobilizing Against Inequality opens a new online conversation about immigrant workers – their struggles for rights and representation and the organizations that advocate for them.
+Mobilizing Against Inequality, opens a new online conversation about immigrant workers – their struggles for rights and representation and the organizations that advocate for them.
 This project outlines case studies and identifies new networks and research documenting inspirational examples and strategies of immigrant mobilization and movement building.
+As we witness an alarming escalation in xenophobic violence targeting Muslims in the United States and Europe over the past month, we focus in on the ways in which Islamophobia is being resisted - whether in the courts, on campuses, in the workplace, or at the ballot box.
 Learn more about Mobilizing Against Inequality→

 Mark Bergfeld is based at Queen Mary University of London, School of Business and Management, specializing in research on immigration and labor unions and the comparative study of immigrant worker organization and the relationship to trade unions in Britain, Germany and the US.
 In this piece, Mark discusses Islamophobia and the labor market.